ApprenticeAI/frapy/docs/topics/selectors.rst

 Per W3C standards, `CSS selectors`_ do not support selecting text nodes or attribute values.
-But selecting these is so essential in a web scraping context that Scrapy (parsel) implements a couple of **non-standard pseudo-elements**:
+But selecting these is so essential in a web scraping context that Frapy (parsel) implements a couple of **non-standard pseudo-elements**:

 * to select text nodes, use ``::text``
 * to select attribute values, use ``::attr(name)`` where *name* is the name of the attribute that you want the value of

 .. warning::
-    These pseudo-elements are Scrapy-/Parsel-specific.
+    These pseudo-elements are Frapy-/Parsel-specific.
     They will most probably not work with other libraries like `lxml`_ or `PyQuery`_.